pandirabhishek/pandirabhishek.github.io/content/posts/tokenization.md

 Indian languages use multiple scripts (e.g., Devanagari for Hindi, Tamil script for Tamil, etc.), each with its own set of diacritics and conjunct characters.
 For instance, the handling of vowel *matras* in Hindi is critical for preserving meaning.
 Some tokenizers inadvertently strip or split these diacritics, leading to semantic loss [2].

 ### Morphological Richness
 Indic languages are often morphologically rich, meaning that a single word can have several inflected forms.
 Over-segmentation (splitting words into too many subunits) can dilute the semantic content, while under-segmentation might fail to capture essential linguistic nuances.
+For Example,

+In Hindi consider the word "खेलते" (khelte), meaning "playing" (as in "they play").
+Morphologically, it combines the root "खेल" (khel – "to play") with the suffix "ते" (-te), indicating present tense and plural subject agreement.
+**Over-segmentation:** Splitting it into "खे" + "लते" (khe + late) breaks the root and suffix into meaningless fragments, losing the core semantic link to "play."
+**Under-segmentation:** Treating "खेलते" as a single unit ignores critical details like tense and subject plurality, limiting linguistic analysis.

+Striking the right segmentation ("खेल" + "ते") preserves both meaning and grammar

 ### Low-Resource Considerations
 Many Indian languages lack extensive digital corpora compared to high-resource languages like English.
-This scarcity makes it difficult to train tokenizers that can generalize well across different dialects and contexts.
+This scarcity makes it difficult to train tokenizers that can generalize well across different dialects and contexts, llama3 tokenizers

 ### Inconsistent Orthography
 Variations in spelling and the use of multiple scripts for the same language (e.g., Punjabi can be written in both Gurmukhi and Shahmukhi) further complicate tokenization.